marleeeeeey/game_mvp_003_jumper_jam/README.md

 - In the main script iterate over all buttons: `get_tree().get_nodes_in_group("buttons")`
 - Connect the signal to the main script method: `button.connect.clicked(_on_button_pressed)`
 - Use `match` to check the button name: `match button.name: "start": _start_game()`

+### Create a one script for several scenes

+- Create a new script file with the name `base_screen.gd`
+- Drug and drop the script to the scenes where you want to use it.
+- In the script use `extends Controls` to get access to the UI elements as example.
+- Write the common code in the script.